amaanabbasi/Repo_for_begginers/README.md

 If you only know html/css/js, you still can contribute in this project.
 Even a small change will be accepted.

-# We expect you know basics
+# We expect you know basics of:
 * python
 * django
 * html/css